flatiron/union/README.md

 #### options.before

-`options.before` is an array of [connect](https://github.com/senchalabs/connect)-compatible middlewares, which are used to route and serve incoming requests.
+`options.before` is an array of middlewares, which are used to route and serve incoming requests.
 For instance, in the example, `favicon` is a middleware which handles requests for `/favicon.ico`.

-Because union's request handling is connect-compatible, all existing connect middlewares should work out-of-the-box with union.
+Union's request handling is [connect](https://github.com/senchalabs/connect)-compatible, meaning that all existing connect middlewares should work out-of-the-box with union.

+In addition, the response object passed to middlewares listens for a "next" event, which is equivalent to calling `next()`.
+Flatiron middlewares are written in this manner, meaning they are not reverse-compatible with connect.

 #### options.after

-`options.after` is an array of stream middlewares, which are applied after the request handlers in `options.before`.
-Stream middlewares inherit from `union.ResponseStream`.
+`options.after` is an array of stream filters, which are applied after the request handlers in `options.before`.
+Stream filters inherit from `union.ResponseStream`, which implements the Node.js core streams api with a bunch of other goodies.

+The advantage to streaming middlewares is that they do not require buffering the entire stream in order to execute their function.

 #### options.limit (*optional*)

-Union allows you to limit the size of buffered streams.
-If undefined, there is no limit.

-### union.RequestStream

-Union supplies this constructor as a basic request stream middleware from which to inherit.
+This argument is passed to internal instantiations of `union.BufferedStream`.

+## union.BufferedStream(limit)

+This constructor inherits from `Stream` and can buffer data up to `limit` bytes.
+It also implements `pause` and `resume` methods.

+## union.HttpStream(options);

+This constructor inherits from `union.BufferedStream` and returns a stream with these extra properties:

+* *httpStream.url:* The url from the request.
+* *httpStream.headers:* The HTTP headers associated with the stream.
+* *httpStream.method:* The HTTP method ("GET", "POST", etc).
+* *httpStream.query:* The querystring associated with the stream (if applicable).

 ### union.ResponseStream

+This constructor inherits from `union.HttpStream`, and is additionally writeable.

 Union supplies this constructor as a basic response stream middleware from which to inherit.